swyxio/swyxdotio/content/writing/technical/scrollbar-shenanigans.md

 ![zengarden](https://user-images.githubusercontent.com/6764957/73976710-cae4e100-4920-11ea-976e-cc5e1d3373bd.gif)

 This is a result of me constantly admiring the chunky fat scrollbar on CSS Tricks.
 They have a really good guide on it: https://css-tricks.com/the-current-state-of-styling-scrollbars/.
-For now this is a webkit prefixed feature, but `scrollbar-gutter` is [on its way to being a standardized CSS property](https://css-tricks.com/almanac/properties/s/scrollbar-gutter/) in [Overflow Module Level 4](https://drafts.csswg.org/css-overflow-4/#scollbar-gutter-property).
+I'm told this is a webkit prefixed feature, but `scrollbar-gutter` is [on its way to being a standardized CSS property](https://css-tricks.com/almanac/properties/s/scrollbar-gutter/) in [Overflow Module Level 4](https://drafts.csswg.org/css-overflow-4/#scollbar-gutter-property), but it seems [there will also be](https://twitter.com/simevidas/status/1225643974687260673) `scrollbar-color` and `scrollbar-width`.

 I like that it is kind of a frivolous thing that has a natural fallback (on non Webkit and on mobile) so you don't have to worry about getting fancy.